 Step Three: Care for your chicks

 All that is left to do is care for them and get to know them.
-Baby chicks are curious and you will soon discover that they have their own unique personalities.
+Baby chicks are curious and you will soon discover that they have their unique personalities.
 With a few safety measures in place and regular care, your little flock will begin to grow and thrive.

 The first few days:

-- Show your chicks where their food and water is on the first day that they arrive.
+- Show your chicks where their food and water are on the first day that they arrive.
 Gently pick up each one and touch their beaks to their food if they have not eaten yet.
 Do the same with the water, touching their beak to the water a couple of times so that they know where it is.
 You may need to do this a couple of times throughout the day, but usually, one chick catches on quickly and teaches the rest of them.
 They are very curious and smart.

-- Show the chick their heat source by lifting them up gently and placing them under the heat.
+- Show the chick their heat source by lifting them gently and placing them under the heat.
 They will catch on quickly that this is where they will need to go to warm up.

 - Try to keep touching and holding to a minimum.
 Chicks need a few days to get used to their new environment.